mohit242/NavigationRL/README.md

 All training parameters can be adjusted using the config file.
 By default the program uses the `config.json` file present at root of project.

+#### Run saved networks

+To run any of the three saved networks -

+`python main.py --config experiments/dqn/config.json --play`

+Replace dqn with double_dqn or dueling_dqn to play using the other network weights.